Fishing in Iowa

 Rock Creek Lake

-Rock Creek Lake near Kellogg is a great place to fish for crappie and catfish.
+Rock Creek Lake State Park near Kellogg is a great place to fish for crappie and catfish.
 Additionally, anglers can catch largemouth bass, bluegill, hybrid saugeye, and walleye.
 There are many fishing jetties around this 490-acre lake, with some of them being handicapped-accessible.
 Five boat ramps make it easy for anglers who prefer to fish from the water to launch their vessels, and boat rental is available.

 Mississippi River